-Although Metroparks has not conducted an annual deer count at Middlegrounds, Metroparks staff have consistently observed between ten and twenty deer at this park.
+Although Metroparks has not conducted an annual deer count at Middlegrounds, Metroparks staff typically observe between ten and twenty deer at this park on an annual basis.
 Prior to park opening, Metroparks staff and volunteers planted approx. 500 trees and shrubs throughout the park.
 Approx. 60-70% of all trees planted have been significantly damaged by deer after planting.
 At least 20 trees have been killed outright.
 Because this park is near the urban center of Toledo, it receives no hunting pressure and there are no natural predators to reduce this urban population.